toyokazu/rack-saml/README.md

 * *saml_sp*: Set the SAML SP's entity ID
 * *sp_cert*: path to the SAML SP's certificate file, e.g. cert.pem (AuthnRequest Signing and Response Encryption are not supported yet)
 * *sp_key*: path to the SAML SP's key file, e.g. key.pem (AuthnRequest Signing and Response Encryption are not supported yet)
+* *allowed_clock_drift*: A clock margin (second) for checking NotBefore condition specified in a SAML Response (default: 0 seconds, 60 second may be good for local test).
+* *validation_error*: If set to true, a detailed reason of SAML response validation error will be shown on the browser (true/false)

 If not set explicitly, SAML SP's entity ID (saml_sp) is automatically generated from request URI and /rack-saml-sp (fixed path name).
 The Assertion Consumer Service URI is generated from request URI and protected_path.